Professional Communication Essentials associate certificate

 Professional Report Writing

-Students are required to take two of the three courses at UFV.
+Students must complete at least two of the three courses required in the certificate at UFV.

-Students are required to have a completion GPA of at least 2.50 in the three
+Students must achieve a minimum completion GPA of 2.50 in the three

-courses to be eligible for the associate certificate, with a minimum of a C grade in any
+courses to be eligible for the associate certificate, with a minimum grade of C in any

 Students can apply and be eligible for the associate certificate retroactively to Fall